Join our Programs

 We are excited to offer internship opportunities to college students based on our needs and capacity during a given semester.
 Often that varies based on the interests, requirements, and availability of students looking for a placement.
 Interns should have a commitment to peace and justice, be able to work independently and be highly motivated.
 We typically offer internships based on the school semester or summer calendar.

-We are currently accepting applications for Spring 2021.
+Applications are open for Summer 2021.
 Due to COVID-19, it is unclear when IJPC staff and interns will be returning to the office and how much work we will be able to provide for interns.
 For this reason, we have not set an application deadline and will be considering applications and scheduling interviews on a rolling basis and will make decisions when we feel that we have enough information and foresight to do so.

 S. Louise Akers Fellowship